Apply Now to Join EF’s Young Professionals Network Class of 2019-2020

-Highlights of past YPN events include meeting former Kyrgyz President Roza Otunbayeva and special access to television hosts Vladimir Pozner and Phil Donahue.
-As part of the program’s series of intimate briefings and question and answer sessions, members of YPN have interacted with influential Eurasia experts including U.S. Ambassadors (ret.)
-Thomas Pickering, William Courtney, Kenneth Yalowitz and Richard Kauzlarich, Dr. Fiona Hill, Dr. Jeffrey Mankoff, Christian Caryl, and Ambassadors from the Romanian, Moldovan, Turkish, and German embassies, among others.
+Highlights of past YPN events include meeting former Kyrgyz President Roza Otunbayeva and U.S. Deputy Assistant Secretary of State Daniel Rosenblum.
+During private briefings and Q&A sessions, members of YPN have interacted with influential Eurasia experts, including U.S. Ambassadors (ret.)
+William Courtney, Kenneth Yalowitz, John Herbst, Susan Thornton, Mary Warlick, and Richard Kauzlarich, Dr. Fiona Hill, Dr. Jeffrey Mankoff, and Ambassadors from the Romanian, Moldovan, and German embassies, among others.

-EF Young Professionals will participate in events once or twice per month with influential diplomats, scholars and journalists between September 2017 and May 2018.
-All events will take place in Washington, D.C. at varied times of the day or evening.
+EF Young Professionals attend and participate in events with influential diplomats, scholars and journalists up to twice per month between September 2019 and May 2020.
+All events will take place in Washington, D.C. at varied times after 5 PM.

 Requirements & Expectations

-EF invites young professionals with a deep interest in the Eurasia region between the ages of 22 and 33 working in government, media, the military, and the private and nonprofit sectors.
-Applicants should have a bachelor’s degree (preferably a Masters degree) and a demonstrable commitment to the Eurasia region.
-Chosen participants will be expected to attend most program events, some of which will be scheduled during the weekday to accommodate speakers’ schedules.
+Young professionals between the ages of 22 and 33 with a deep interest in the Eurasia region, who are working in government, media, the military, or the private or nonprofit sectors may apply.
+Applicants should have a bachelor’s degree and must a demonstrable commitment to the Eurasia region.
+Selected participants will be expected to attend most program events, some of which will be scheduled during the workday to accommodate speakers’ schedules.
 Before applying, please consider if your professional and personal obligations will allow you to fully participate.

 - Current resume

-- Letter of interest describing how the applicant will contribute to and benefit from the program
+- Cover letter describing how the applicant will contribute to and benefit from the program

-- Letter of reference from a current or former employer or professor addressing the applicant’s motivation, commitment to the Eurasia region, and leadership qualities
+- Letter of recommendation from a current or former employer or professor addressing the applicant’s motivation, commitment to the Eurasia region, and leadership qualities

 Young Professionals Network FAQs